 As I was writing my interview for the KuKuK website, I thought about my favorite place for quite a while.
 I couldn’t pick one particular spot, so I ended up listing Wettenberg, Paris, Sebec Lake in Maine, Tuscany, Dordogne and Brittany.
 I feel as if I have left a part of my soul in all of these places.
 But I had to ask myself why.

-I’ll start with Sebec Lake, which is situated in the middle of Maine and isn’t particularly in comparison to many others in the States.
+I’ll start with Sebec Lake, which is situated in the middle of Maine and isn’t particularly large in comparison to many others in the States.
 When I was about twelve years old, my paternal grandparents bought a summer house on the lake.
-It was like a homecoming for my grandmother to return to Bowerbank, where she taught a few years in a one-room schoolhouse (in the middle of the second decade of the twentieth century).
-The house, or the „camp“ as it was always lovingly called, stands on the north shore of the middle part of the lake, with a fantastic view to the West.
+It was like a homecoming for my grandmother to return to Bowerbank, where she had taught a few years in a one-room schoolhouse (in the middle of the second decade of the twentieth century).
+The house, or the „camp“ as it was always lovingly called, stands on the north shore of the middle part of the lake with a fantastic view to the West.

 Already as a child, I dreamt of going to France, especially Paris.
 I always had pictures, posters and puzzles with French themes.
 After all these years, that hasn’t changed.
 In 2015, I was able to make an old wish of mine come true, even if only in a smaller way.
 I took a month’s course at the Sorbonne.
 Every morning, I walked from the Marais district to Montparnasse.
-There was a week in between when we rented a houseboat right near the Eiffel Tour Fabulous!
+There was a week in between when we rented a houseboat right near the Eiffel Tower - fabulous!

 Italy is also country filled with special sites.
 For over twenty years, we have tried to go as often as possible to l’Agresto, a country house in Casole d’Elsa, Tuscany.
 In the meanwhile, we have a very nice friendship with the owners.
 When my father was alive, he always wanted to go there and for good reasons.
 One of my favorite memories there took place a couple of years ago.
 We were invited to take part in a family pizza party.
 Sitting outside under an almost full moon, we were served the best pizza we have every eaten.
 Unfortunately, we don't have any pictures of that wonderful evening.